ARMmbed/mbed-os-5-docs/docs/porting/psa/testing_psa_service_compliance.md

    - For crypto tests: `c001`, `c002`, and so on.
    - For internal trusted storage tests: `s001`, `s002`, and so on.
    - For attestation tests: `a001`, `a002`, and so on.

-You can also use an asterisk (`*`) to compile and run the entire set of PSA compliance tests:
+You can also use an asterisk (`*`), or other wildcards, to compile and run the entire set of PSA compliance tests:

 ```
 mbed test -t <toolchain> -m <target> -n components-target_psa-tests-compliance_*